Julie Fuchs: Childhood and studies

 Born in Meaux, France to a father who was a manager, and a mother who was a swimming teacher, Fuchs grew up in Avignon.
 At age 7, she began violin lessons and started studying music theory and history at the Avignon Conservatory.
-After singing a variety of repertoire (pop, jazz...), she was selected to be part of a European choir, "Voices of Europe" with whom she toured Europe, and sang with Bjørk during the recording of "Which was the Son of" by Arvo Pärt.
+After singing a variety of repertoire (pop, jazz...), she was selected to be part of a European choir, "Voices of Europe" with whom she toured Europe, and sang with Björk during the recording of "Which was the Son of" by Arvo Pärt.
 This experience marked a turning point in her young musical life, as she discovered a desire to explore singing.
 At age 18, she began private classical voice lessons and acting lessons.

 In 2006, Fuchs entered the Conservatoire of Paris, considered the top conservatory in France.
 There, she made her first operatic role debuts as Elle in L'amour masqué by Messager and Susanna in Mozart's Le Nozze di Figaro.
-During her time at the conservatory, she met and developed relationships with artists that she is still working with today, such as the founder of the French contemporary classical music group, Le Balcon, and the pianist Alphonse Cémin.
+During her time at the conservatory, she met and developed relationships with artists that she is still working with today, such as the founder of the French contemporary classical music group, Le Balcon, and the pianist Alphonse Cemin.
 In 2010, she graduated with honours.